-We were not engaged to audit, review, or apply any procedures to the adjustments to retrospectively apply the change in par value described in Note 11 and, accordingly, we do not express an opinion or any other form of assurance about whether such adjustments are appropriate and have been properly applied.
-Those adjustments were audited by the successor auditor.
+We were not engaged to audit, review, or apply any procedures to the adjustments to retrospectively apply the change in par value and the reverse stock split described in Notes 11 and 2 and, accordingly, we do not express an opinion or any other form of assurance about whether such adjustments are appropriate and have been properly applied.
+Those adjustments were audited by Marcum LLP.